blade32232/blade32232web/docs/md/docs/systemdesign/terminology.md

 The stimulus shown to the tethered animal which plays before the first sequence is started and in between sequences in order to keep the tethered animal interested (keep it flying).</div>

 ## Interpolation
-A scriptable object which can be set to manipulate an OOI or setting across a series of trials.
+A <abbr title="A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.">scriptable object</abbr> which can be set to manipulate an OOI or setting across a series of trials.
 E.g. across all 6 trials make an object start 2m further away each trial.

 ## Intervention
-A scriptable object which can be set to move, rotate, scale, hide or show an Object of Interest based on the proximity of the tethered animal’s avatar to an OOI, or after a duration of time has passed.
+A <abbr title="A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.">scriptable object</abbr> which can be set to move, rotate, scale, hide or show an Object of Interest based on the proximity of the tethered animal’s avatar to an OOI, or after a duration of time has passed.

 ## Object of Interest (OOI)
 An object which acts as an independent variable due to the experimenter’s ability to alter various settings such as its position and behaviour.
 There can be none or many Objects of Interest within one trial and these objects will usually take the form of a plant, tree, prey, or predator familiar to the tethered animal.